gustafnk/microservice-websites/index.md

 ### [Local stylesheets and scripts](#local-stylesheets-and-scripts)

-When integrating microservice web UIs, we need to think more carefully on how to transclude content that depends on specific stylesheets and/or scripts.
+When integrating microservice websites and components, we need to think more carefully on how to transclude content that depends on specific stylesheets and/or scripts.
 Regardless of if we use a pattern lab or not (see [Scaling web design: style guides and pattern labs](#scaling-web-design)), we probably end up in a scenario where we have some JavaScript and CSS exposed in shared resources (globally available), while some resources are only used within a microservice (locally available).
 How to transclude content that has a dependency locally available JavaScript and/or CSS then needs to be decided.

 <a name="local-stylesheets"></a>